Vietnam - Mekong Delta Region

 It was a simple design brief; create a bicycle tour exploring life on the inland waterways of Southern Vietnam.
-With this in mind Phong and I packed our bicycles and set out to find a flat route through a part of the country not frequented by back-packers and mainstream tourists.
-Fortunately along the way we found a rich culture, friendly locals, plenty of good food and comfortable air conditioned accommodation.
+With this in mind, Phong and I packed our bicycles and set out to find a flat route through a part of the country not frequented by back-packers and mainstream tourists.
+Fortunately, along the way, we found a rich culture, friendly locals, plenty of good food and comfortable air-conditioned accommodation.

 We put together a circular route beginning and ending in a city with one of the most recognisable names in Asia, Saigon.
 This cycling tour explores a fascinating part of Vietnam rarely seen by anyone other than the river people and farmers who live there.
 The size of Belgium, the Mekong Delta Region consists of nine main rivers, including the Upper and Lower Mekong, linked by a vast network of inland waterways that are home to some ten million people.
 For many of these people access to home is via these rivers and canals and the byways that follow them, and it is these rural roads - often too narrow for cars that we make much use off to explore this unique part of Asia.
-This is a cycling adventure that is low on climbs but high on reward as we see a part of Vietnam that guidebooks don't take you to.
+This is a cycling adventure that is low on climbs but high on reward as we see a part of Vietnam to which the guidebooks don't take you.

-In order to ensure comfortable and clean accommodation we generally ride into urban centres each evening to hotels with AC, en-suite with hot water, clean and comfortable bedding and of course post ride beers.
+In order to ensure comfortable and clean accommodation, we generally ride into urban centres each evening to hotels with AC, en-suite with hot water, clean and comfortable bedding and of course post-ride beers.

-Angela Rayner on Vietnam - Mekong Delta Region
+Chris Swale.
+Yorkshire. on Vietnam - Mekong Delta Region

 The exploration of a fascinating region of Asia that due to the need for a little effort to get around is almost untouched by tourism.